Travel Guide to Canigao Island for First-time Travelers

 Best Time to Visit Canigao Island

-Just like most islands in the Philippines, the best time to visit the island of Canigao is during the summer season from February to May but you can still visit the island from October to June.
-Avoid the rainy and typhoon season which is from the months of July to September.
+Like most islands in the Philippines, the best time to visit the island of Canigao is during the summer season, from February to May, but you can still see the island from October to June.
+Avoid the rainy and typhoon season, which is from July to September.

 If you hate a crowded beach, avoid visiting the island during the summer season, national holidays, holy week, and long weekends.